What makes a family? It depends on where, when and who you ask.

 “Family is not an important thing.
 It’s everything.”
 Actor Michael J. Fox knows a thing or two about the meaning of family.
 Diagnosed with Parkinson’s disease in 1991, Fox describes his wife Tracy as a “rock that keeps on rolling,” sticking with him through all the challenges of life with Parkinson’s and providing a strong foundation for their four children to grow and thrive (Tailor, 2020).

 Across time and place, human beings have shared Fox’s sentiment about the value of family in good times and bad.
 But our ideas about what makes a family have varied considerably.
 Many Americans think of the “traditional” family as a husband + wife + children living together in a home.
 That’s a picture commonly seen on TV--think The Waltons or Married with Children.
-But in other cultures—and here in the U.S.—there have always been other family arrangements, such as multiple generations living together under one roof.
+But the so-called "nuclear" family is actually a relatively recent development.
+In other cultures—and here in the U.S.—there have always been other family arrangements, such as multiple generations living together under one roof.
 Even television has portrayed a more nuanced reality, from All in the Family to Fresh off the Boat.

 Our definition of “family” has also broadened in recent decades, allowing for more flexible and dynamic understandings of what a family looks like.
 For instance, in 1967, the Supreme Court struck down state laws that prohibited people from marrying persons of a different race, allowing racially mixed families to take root.